 You Can Identify Up and Coming Leaders.

-One of the real fun things that we figured out after hundreds of different events is that when you shake things up, the cream always rises to the top.
+One of the really fun things that we figured out after hundreds of different events is that when you shake things up, the cream always rises to the top.
 About ten years ago, we began doing a lot of work with Deloitte.
 They began hiring us to lead charity team building programs during their on-boarding process.
 Interestingly, they hired us because they wanted to show these new employees how Deloitte encourages teamwork.
 They found an interesting additional benefit, though.
 As the organizers watched these young people work together under pressure, they noticed that a few of them set themselves apart as leaders of the groups.

 We have had similar success with summer associate programs for law firms and accounting firms as well as at big Universities like Harvard.